hikogui/hikogui/docs/geometry.md

 ### geo::matrix<D>

 The `mat` class is a 4x4 homogeneous transformation matrix in column-major order.
-Internally this a `vec` for each column.
+Internally, this a `vec` for each column.

 Vector * matrix multiplications are performed as if the vector is a column.